Personal Finance

 What happens to my 401(k) if I leave my job?

-Just be mindful if your 401(k) contributions were pretax or post-tax before you roll money over.
-If you made pretax contributions, rolling funds over into a traditional IRA could be the least complicated approach from a tax perspective.
+Just be mindful of whether your 401(k) contributions were pretax or post-tax before you roll over money.
+If you made pretax contributions, rolling funds into a traditional IRA could be the least complicated approach from a tax perspective.
 (Post-tax money can go to a Roth IRA.)
 Consulting with an investment advisor can help you determine the best rollover option for you.

 Alternatives to a 401(k)